jjr113/Lab5/README.md

 # Average Calculator

 This program asks the user to enter their name and two numbers.
 It then takes the average of the two.
-The average and name is then returned to the user.
+The average is then returned to the user.

 ## Requirements